tharsoma/mec-mini-projects/capstone-project/Flask/README.txt

 The core data used on this project are obtained from both the stocktwits.com and yahoofinances.com.
 To get user data, stocktwit api was used.
 Here is an example of a person mentioning a stock.

 Process

 Here is a list of actions performed to obtain our final result.
 Scrape stocktwit data from its API based on the stock ticker Get their set sentiment, and also derive their sentiment based on their message by using bag of words method.
 Scale sentiments from [0 to 1]
 add stocks prices to corresponding days based on  the stock ticker Once the data is cleaned, use linear regression to predict stock values for the given number of days.
+Add all functions to an API created with Flask Finally, all the following calls can be made to obtain the necessary evaluation of a stock.

 API Calls